programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/plugins/plugins.md

 ![](remote_plugin_en.jpg)!

-* You can enter a URL for a JSON file and a CSS file in each of the input fields.
+* You can enter a URL for a JS file and a CSS file in each of the input fields.
 * It is possible to add several tuples.